lemauanhphong/ctf_writeups/zer0pts_CTF_2022/[WEB]_miniblog++/README.md

 There are three buttons/features: `NEW`, `EXPORT`, `IMPORT`.

-`NEW` button allows user to create a post on our account.
+`NEW` button allows user to create a post on user's account.

 ![Oops](./image/post_test.jpg)